Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antidepressants

 -

-Increase in serotonin and norepinephrineNorepinephrine is a neurotransmitter and hormone that plays an important role in the stress response and in regulating blood pressure and heart rate.
+Increase of serotonin and norepinephrineNorepinephrine is a neurotransmitter and hormone that plays an important role in the stress response and in regulating blood pressure and heart rate.
 It acts similarly to epinephrine, but has specific functions in the nervous system. in the CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
-It is responsible for processing information and controls many functions of the body.
+It is responsible for processing information and controls many functions of the body. (central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+It is responsible for processing information and controls most functions of the body and behavior.)

 -